 What we don’t understand is, how could a person who cared about his friends make them go through so much pain?
 Maybe Eren is not the person we knew anymore.
 His motives still remain hazy to say the least.

 A lot of questions still remain to be answered.
-Can Isayama tie up all the loose ends in the final chapter?
-Or will stuff be left open for interpretation?
-We continue our run into the final chapter of Attack on Titan with even more questions!
+Did Isayama tie up all the loose ends in the final chapter?
+But the ending had a lot of things wrong with it.

-What do you think happened to Eren?
-Let us know your opinions in the comments section!
+Let us know your opinion on Eren’s death in the comments below!!